LazyRen/2017-Database-Systems/readme.md

 ![Sequential Deletion](./Chart/Sequential Deletion.jpeg)
 ![Random Deletion](./Chart/Random deletion.jpeg)

-As you can see from the chart, any kind of buffer implementation enhances performance to 1.3 ~ 12 times dependion on the workload.
+As you can see from the chart, any kind of buffer implementation enhances performance to 1.3 ~ 12 times depending on the workload.

 I've tried 3 diffrent search algorithm for Buffer Manager.